TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-01-installing-openldap-on-kubernetes.md

 The Helm chart for OpenLDAP was deprecated as part of the deprecation of the `stable` chart repository.
 So while we await a replacement to appear, the most recent version is mirrored in the repo for this tutorial.

-.
-We'll want to create a `openldap/values-openldap.yml` file and customise the following variables:
+An example helm values file is abailable in `openldap/values-openldap.yml` and we'll want to customise the following sections:

 ```yaml
 # Default configuration for openldap as environment variables.
 These get injected directly in the container.